mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## TTLs

-Long TTLs [@!RFC1035, (see) section 3.2.1] increase the risk of outdated data misleading buyers into thinking the domain is still available.
+Long TTLs [@!RFC1035, (see) section 3.2.1] increase the risk of outdated data misleading buyers into thinking the domain is still available or that advertised prices remain current.

+A TTL of 3600 seconds (1 hour) or less is **RECOMMENDED**.

 ## Ambiguous Constructs